 The 48-year old said it was "the right time for a new challenge" and that he was excited to move into the "structure of a club environment" for the first time in his career.

-But what does his departure mean for the Canadian national team less than three years before they are due to host the 2026 World Cup alongside the United States and Mexico?
+But what does Herdman's departure mean for the Canadian national team less than three years before they are due to host the 2026 World Cup alongside the United States and Mexico?

 Herdman's association with Canadian soccer predates him taking up the head coach position of the men's national side in January 2018.